kasslent/clc-digital-skills/_lessons/module-2.2.md

       box-sizing: inherit;
     }

-Read more about the fix [here](http://www.paulirish.com/2012/box-sizing-border-box-ftw/).
+[Read more about this fix(http://www.paulirish.com/2012/box-sizing-border-box-ftw/).

 > ## EXERCISE: Margin & Padding on Your Project
-> Open up your project files and based on the last exercise, add margin and padding to make your website look more balanced.
+> Add the box model fix to the top of your CSS file.
 >
->Wrap your content with a <div class="wrapper">`, and add `margin` and `width` to auto align the page content.
+> Open up your project files and based on the last exercise, add margin and padding to make your website look more balanced.
+Add more space around your sections, header and footer, or remove space around headings that you don't want.
 >
-> Add the box model fix to the top of your CSS file.
+>Wrap your content with a `<div class="wrapper">`, and add `margin` and `width` to auto align the page content.

 ## Advanced Selectors
 In the previous lessons, we covered a few ways to select an element using element type, class and id selectors to apply CSS to it, but there are many more ways of targeting content!

-## Descendant Selectors
+### Descendant Selectors
 Descendant selectors can be used to target *nested* elements.
-To use a descendant selector, add a *space* between selectors.
+To use a descendant selector, add a *space* between selectors:

     <parent>
       <child>